 Read more in our Concept2 Model D review.

-Foldable rowing machines like the JLL R200 Rowing Machine can be a great option if you’re short on space.
+Foldable models like the JLL R200 can be a great option if you’re short on space.

 It is a compact machine that has built in wheels, making it ideal for transporting from room to room.

 The LCD monitor has a 3” display which tracks total count, calories, distance and time.

 The foot pedals are secure, comfortable and versatile.
 It also has foam-padded handles for extra comfort.